controle1992/coding-challenge/README.md

 This application was generated using JHipster 6.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.3.1](https://www.jhipster.tech/documentation-archive/v6.3.1).

+This application is a solution for the coding challenge proposed by United Remote.
+Functional spec can be found [here](https://github.com/hiddenfounders/web-coding-challenge/blob/master/coding-challenge.md) All the spec was respected except

+- [BONUS] As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: